WRSP 321 Principles of Worship Leadership

 Discussions (4)

-Strengths Based Leadership Report Assessment
+Strengths Based Leadership Report Assignment

-Worship Ministry Calendar and Budget Proposal Assignment
+Worship Ministry Budget Proposal Assignment

-Using the provided template, the student will propose an annual worship ministry budget for a church of 300-500 (mid-level church barrier) members.
-The budget must demonstrate a thorough understanding of planning (long and short term), calendaring in a team environment, operational and capital expenses, age-based team resourcing, and provide a rationale for the budget.
-A template will be provided.
+The student will propose an annual worship ministry budget for a church of 300-500 (mid-level church barrier) members.
+The budget must demonstrate a thorough understanding of planning (long and short term), operational and capital expenses, age-based team resourcing, and provide a rationale for the budget.
+The proposal will include a 6–8-page written Budget and Ministry Action Plan and a 5-minute scripted PowerPoint presentation.
 Where applicable, current Turabian format must be used.

 Goal-Setting Project Assignment